Faulkner State Community College

 Students who change programs without completing their initial program are subject to maximum time rules for subsidized loans.
 For example a student who starts a program but fails to complete it and starts a program of equal or less length loses subsidized eligibility after the 150 percent time period.

-For more information, application and counseling information please go to
+For more information about current interest rates, applications and counseling information, please go to

 Unsubsidized Direct Loan